Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Conclusion

 We obtained more accurate results of $\langle E \rangle$ using the wavefunctions that better take account of Coulomb correlation.
 The correlation term $\gamma(r_{12})$ goes losing importance when the confinement increases.
 The $\langle E \rangle$ values tend to the results of the unconfined system when $r_c$ goes to infinity.
 On the other hand, the energy values experience a considerable increase when $r_c$ value diminishes.
 The obtained $\langle E \rangle$ values have a good agreement with found results in literature.

 The $S_r$ values increase, for the confined He and Li$^+$ atoms, using the $\varphi_1$, $\varphi_2$ and $\varphi_3$ wavefunctions, respectively.
 For H$^{-}$, the $S_r$ values increase of $\varphi_1$ to $\varphi_2$ and decreases of $\varphi_2$ to $\varphi_3$.
 This last effect occurs because in $\varphi_3$ we have a more localized probability density.
 The $S_p$ values decrease and the values of $r_c$, in which $S_t^{min}$ arise, is shifted in order of better take account of Coulomb correlation in the system.
 When $r_c$ value goes to infinity the $S_r$, $S_p$ and $S_t$ values go to the results of the unconfined system.
+The $S_p$ values using the function $\varphi_{3}$ have not been determined, fortunately this not produces changes on the main conclusions of our study.
+In the future we will return to this specific question.

 All the minimum values of $S_t$ obtained here satisfy the entropy uncertainty relation.
 We identified a situation of lower entropic uncertainty in $S_t^{min}$ where the Coulomb and the confining potentials are compensated.
 The symmetry $r_c^{mim}~\equiv~{3.0}/{Z}$~a.u found for the two-electrons atoms using the independent particle model, $\varphi_{1}$, is broken with the incorporation of a part of the Coulomb correlation in $\varphi_{2}$ function.